 - In a single layer place the halved brussels sprouts, cut-side down in the skillet before adding the rest.
 Cover and allow the steam to help to cook the sprouts.
 Let the brussels sprouts cook for 5-8 minutes this way before stirring.

 - Add the bacon and onions back into the skillet with the minced garlic.
 Stir and continue to cook the sprouts until fork tender but not too soft.
 Season with a little bit of kosher salt and a lot of black pepper, to taste.

-- Drizzle in two tablespoons of the balsamic glaze, stir and serve hot with a sprinkle of minced parsley.
+- Drizzle in the balsamic glaze, stir and serve hot with a sprinkle of minced parsley.